Does Long COVID Lead To Alcohol Intolerance?

 • worsened asthma

-Alcohol abuse has for many become a growing problem over the course of the COVID-19 pandemic and the lockdown early on.
+Alcohol use disorder became a growing problem for many over the course of the COVID-19 pandemic and the lockdown early on.

-Increased loneliness, isolation, stress, and other common risk factors for alcohol abuse have led some to heavy drinking as a form of self-medication.
+Increased loneliness, isolation, stress, and other common risk factors for alcohol use disorder have led some to heavy drinking as a form of self-medication.

 Changes in drinking behavior, either drinking more or less than usual, can affect your alcohol tolerance, as well as the impact of alcohol on your life.